NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/random-normal.md

-Normal distributions are found more often in nature than uniform distributions, and can add accuracy to your model.
+Normal distributions are found more often in nature than uniform distributions and can add accuracy to your model.
 For example, if we wanted to create a model of bug evolution in which each bug had a different sized antenna, but with a normal distribution, we would write the following code: